tbondwilkinson/dom-parts/browser_bookkeeping.md

 For every node being connected, check whether it has one of the above extra `Node` fields.

-1. If it has a `NodePart` and that part is disconnected, connect the `NodePart` which adds it to the `PartRoot` parts.
-Mark the `PartRoot` parts for re-ordering, so that next time `getParts()` is called a DOM walk will happen to re-order the parts.
+1. If it has a `NodePart` and that part is currently disconnected, connect the `NodePart` which adds it to the `PartRoot` parts.
+Mark the `PartRoot` parts list as dirty.
-2. If it has a `previousSibling` or `nextSibling` link to a `ChildNodePart`, do:
+2. If it has a `previousSibling` or `nextSibling` link to a `ChildNodePart`, add that `ChildPartRoot` to a list to perform validity checking.
-   1. If it's connected, take no action.
-This can happen if an entire subtree gets added together with parts and their structures.
-   2. If `previousSibling` and `nextSibling` are not both connected or do not share the same parent, add it to the parent's `PartRoot` parts but do not mark for re-ordering since it is invalid, and invalid parts should be filtered.
-   3. Check to see whether this range newly invalidates any other `ChildNodePart` ranges by iterating the siblings between `previousSibling` and `nextSibling` looking for `ChildNodePart` links.
-If links are found, invalidate any found `ChildNodePart` as well as this one, and adopt child parts into the `PartRoot` with a splice, as in the node removal case.
-   4. If it's valid, connect the `ChildNodePart` which addds it to the `PartRoot` parts.
-Mark the `PartRoot` parts for re-ordering, so that next time `getParts()` is called a DOM walk will happen to re-order the parts.
-Walk the next siblings of `previousSibling` and previous siblings of `nextSibling` adding `root` links, until some other `Node` with a `root` link is found.

-On `Node` addition it's difficult to tell where a `Part` should be added in the `PartRoot` parts list, so the browser defers that work.
-As a result, `Node` additions with `Part` objects should be avoided as they could invalidate.
+Finally, run validity checking on the `ChildNodePart` objects that were found in #2.
+This may visit every `ChildNodePart` sibling at most twice more.

-### On Part construction
+## On Part construction

 `Part` construction runs the same `Node` addition algorithm, except that if the `Part` is invalid the constructor throws and takes no action.

-## Other options

-Rather than storing a single part list at the root where the `PartRoot` is, each `Node` could have a partial part list for it and its subtree, such that adding a new `Part` only needs to do a parent walk and can know precisely where to insert the `Part` based on adjacent `Node` partial part lists by looking at the children of each node in its parent walk.
-This removes the cache invalidation but explodes the amount of storage.
-Storage could be optimized, for instance storing start and end indexes of parts at each node, rather than all subtree parts, but it still has more memory cost than a cached part list.
+The drawback of a dynamic `Part` list and dirty checking is that for code that is already doing a DOM walk and constructed a series of parts, the code may know precisely where to insert the additional `Part`.
+If this is a common use case, it may make sense to have some other API like a `TreeWalker` that allows for `Part` creation in a more optimized manner where the ordering of `Part` objects can be guaranteed during the DOM walk, similar to how the parser does it.

+If DOM-order is not important, there may be a separate API that couuld be provided that would not be as expensive, because it's easier to keep a list of parts in arbitrary order than it is to keep a list of parts in DOM order.